Frequently Asked Questions

 In addition, many of our Learning Support staff have areas of specific interest and expertise such as literacy; Dyslexia; Dyscalculia; Autistic Spectrum Condition; social and emotional needs; physical and medical impairments; social skills and speech, language and communication needs.

-The Learning Support Team also works closely with Homewood’s internal Inclusion Team and pastoral support structure, especially our in-house counsellor, mentors, Life Centre, College support staff, Early Help and Early Intervention staff.
+The Learning Support Team also works closely with Homewood’s internal Inclusion Team and pastoral support structure, especially our in-house counsellor, mentors, Life Centre, Community support staff, Early Help and Early Intervention staff.

 What training do support staff have?